ameliarw/Chem-308/pibcode.md

 {% include mathjax.html %}

 [home](/README.md)

 # Particle in a Box Code

-The particle in a box model serves as a classic quantum model which demonstrates the quantization of energy.
-The

 We've created a program which discritizes space and combines the potential energy and kinetic energy into a PIB hamiltonian matrix.
 The eigenvalues and eigenvectors of this matrix have also been determined and sorted in two different matrices.